walder/Skynet-IADS/README.md

 Nice to know:
 Terrain elevation around an EW radar will create blinds spots, allowing low and fast movers to penetrate radar networks through valleys.

-## HARM defence
-SAM sites and EW radars will shut down their radars if they believe a HARM (High speed anti radiation missile) is heading for them.
-For this to happen, the SAM site has to detect the HARM missile with it's radar.
-The SAM site will then calculate the impact point of the HARM, if it determines it is within 100 m of a radar it will shut down.
-The SAM site will react to bombs, air to ground missiles and even aircraft (when on a Kamikazee attack) in the same way.
-The site will shut down between 1 and 3 minutes.

-There is also a probability calculation involved for each HARM inbound, newer SAM systems will have a higher probabilty than older ones in detecting an inbound HARM missile.
-See [skynet-iads-sam-types-db-extension.lua](https://github.com/walder/Skynet-IADS/blob/master/skynet-iads-source/skynet-iads-sam-types-db-extension.lua) for the probability per SAM system.

 ##  Power Sources
 By default Skynet IADS will run without having to add power sources.
 You can add 0-n power sources to SAM units, EW radars and command centers.
 Once a power source is fully damaged the Skynet IADS unit will stop working.